bcaffo/regmodsbook/manuscript/10_adjustment.md

 of linearity.
 Try to draw curves on this plot assuming non-linear relationships outside of their cloud of points for the blue and red groups.
-You quickly will conclude that many relationship are possible that would differ from this model's conclusions.
+You quickly will conclude that many relationships are possible that would differ from this model's conclusions.
 Worse still, you have no data to check the assumptions.
 Of course, R will churn forward without any complaints fitting this model and reporting no significant